Electronic health records in the United States

+Electronic health records in the United States are an important tool in delivering health care, but remain subject to criticism that they have underperformed at reducing costs and improving quality.
+Government, insurance companies and other medical institutions promote the use of electronic health records (EHR).

-One VA study estimates its electronic medical record system may improve overall efficiency by 6% per year, and the monthly cost of an EMR may (depending on the cost of the EMR) be offset by the cost of only a few "unnecessary" tests or admissions.
-Jerome Groopman disputed these results, publicly asking "how such dramatic claims of cost-saving and quality improvement could be true".
-A 2014 survey of the American College of Physicians member sample, however, found that family practice physicians spent 48 minutes more per day when using EMRs.
-90% reported that at least 1 data management function was slower after EMRs were adopted, and 64% reported that note writing took longer.
-A third (34%) reported that it took longer to find and review medical record data, and 32% reported that it was slower to read other clinicians' notes.
+A 2006 Department of Veterans Affairs study estimated that its electronic health record system may improve efficiency by 6%/yr, while the monthly EHR cost may be offset by avoiding a few "unnecessary" tests or hospital admissions.
+A 2014 survey of the American College of Physicians members reported that family physicians worked 48 minutes more per day when using EHRs.
+90% reported that at least 1 data management function was slower using EHRs, and 64% reported that note writing took longer.
+34% reported that it took longer to find and review data, and 32% reported that it was slower to read other clinicians' notes.

 Coverage

 In a 2008 survey by DesRoches et al. of 4484 physicians (62% response rate), 83% of all physicians, 80% of primary care physicians, and 86% of non-primary care physicians had no EHRs.
 "Among the 83% of respondents who did not have electronic health records, 16%" had bought, but not implemented an EHR system yet.

-The 2009 National Ambulatory Medical Care Survey of 5200 physicians (70% response rate) by the National Center for Health Statistics showed that 51.7% of office-based physicians did not use any EMR/EHR system.
+The 2009 National Ambulatory Medical Care Survey of 5200 physicians (70% response rate) by the National Center for Health Statistics showed that 51.7% of office-based physicians did not use any EHR/EHR system.

-In the United States, the CDC reported that the EMR adoption rate had steadily risen to 48.3 percent at the end of 2009.
-This is an increase over 2008 when only 38.4% of office-based physicians reported using fully or partially electronic medical record systems (EMR) in 2008.
+In the United States, the CDC reported that the EHR adoption rate had steadily risen to 48.3 percent at the end of 2009.
+This is an increase over 2008 when only 38.4% of office-based physicians reported using fully or partially electronic health record systems (EHR) in 2008.
 However, the same study found that only 20.4% of all physicians reported using a system described as minimally functional and including the following features: orders for prescriptions, orders for tests, viewing laboratory or imaging results, and clinical progress notes.
-As of 2013, 78 percent of office physicians are using basic electronic medical records.
+As of 2013, 78 percent of office physicians are using basic electronic health records.
 As of 2014, more than 80 percent of hospitals in the U.S.have adopted some type of EHR.
 Though within a hospital, the type of EHR data and mix varies significantly.
 Types of EHR data used in hospitals include structured data (e.g., medication information) and unstructured data (e.g., clinical notes).

 The healthcare industry spends only 2% of gross revenues on Health Information Technology (HIT), which is low compared to other information intensive industries such as finance, which spend upwards of 10%.